battery storage

 Source: Net Zero by 2050 - A Roadmap for the Global Energy Sector by IEA

 Storage assets can be marketed for ancillary services in FCR (Frequency Containment Reserve), aFRR (Automatic Frequency Restoration Reserve) and mFRR (Manual Frequency Restoration Reserve), all of which are regulated by the TSO (Transmission System Operator).
-For cross-market optimization, it is essential to branch out into wholesales, also known as the spot market, which covers day-ahead, intraday and continuous intraday auctions.
+While mFRR is currently not relevant for cross-market optimization, it is essential to branch out into wholesales, also known as the spot market, which covers day-ahead, intraday and continuous intraday auctions.
 These are not regulated by the TSO and don’t require pre-qualifications or security of supply.
 Instead, they can be accessed directly through the power exchange.

 It is commonly observed in the market that the majority of battery storage players in Europe place their assets in ancillary services only (mostly FCR), which puts them at risk and makes them financially vulnerable.
 Why is this?
 Since FCR prices are steadily falling, and batteries act as a main balancing source for the TSOs, more and more players are entering the market, which produces a cannibalization effect that calls for